lovelyturtles/Promise/docs/i2_worksheet.md

 We got this feedback because we were populating the FakeDB in our presentation layer and was directly accessing it, instead of utilizing the logic layer.

-We removed all FakeDB related code from our project, and any persistence code in our presentation layers.
+We removed all FakeDB related code from our project(except for the testing), and any persistence code in our presentation layers.